niosHD/builddir/README.md

 which automatically specify this path when needed.
 It is therefore possible to simply call `configure [options]` or `cmake [options]` in the build directory without any source path.

+#### cmake extension for toolchain files

+Cross compilation with cmake usually requires a toolchain file which is often distributed with the source code itself.
+Using such a file requires the specification of the full path which kind of defeats the purpose of the wrapper.
+Therefore, an additional option `-A <ARCH_NAME>` has been added which expands into `-DCMAKE_TOOLCHAIN_FILE=<src_dir>/cmake/toolchain/<ARCH_NAME>.cmake`.

 ### Further operations (deleting, purging, ...)